-Holidays to Ngorongoro Conservation Area, Tanzania
+Vacations to Ngorongoro Conservation Area, Tanzania

 The Ngorongoro Conservation Area offers wildlife lovers a guaranteed opportunity to be in the presence of Africa’s most beloved animals, while history buffs can explore the archaeological sites where hominin footprints date back 3.6 million years.

-Inside the Crater walls you can observe some of the most endangered species in Africa, such as the black rhinoceros and “Big Tusker” elephants, you won’t be disappointed with the range of wildlife sightings on offer.
-Around 25,000 animals call Ngorongoro Crater home, and you can expect to see everything from buffalos and hippos to ostriches and gazelles as you pass the natural salt lakes, waterholes, swamps and springs.
+Inside the crater walls you can observe some of the most endangered species in Africa, such as the black rhinoceros and “Big Tusker” elephants, you won’t be disappointed with the range of wildlife sightings on offer.
+Around 25,000 animals call Ngorongoro Crater home, and you can expect to see everything from buffaloes and hippos to ostriches and gazelles as you pass the natural salt lakes, waterholes, swamps and springs.

 Whatever the time of year an encounter with the semi-nomadic Maasai tribe grazing their cattle alongside the wild animals is an unforgettable sight.
 There are several traditional Maasai villages within Ngorongoro Conservation Area, which you can visit to learn more about this rich and vibrant culture.

 Although the most well-known and visited, Ngorongoro isn’t the only crater within the area.
-On roads less travelled there are the Olmoti and Empakaai craters, which are just as breathtaking.
+On roads less traveled there are the Olmoti and Empakaai craters, which are just as breathtaking.
 The Olmoti Crater is famed for its stunning waterfalls and the surrounding trails that allow you do a walking safari alongside buffalo and blue monkeys, while sunbirds and turacos circle overhead.
 Hikers love the walking paths surrounding the forested walls of the Empakaai Crater.